 Our partner can walk out of the room and we can feel a strong fear of rejection or abandonment–even though the intensity makes no sense rationally.
 We easily interpret our partners through the lenses of past hurts and sensitivities.
 The biology of the brain, which was designed to keep us alert and alive and safe, also keeps us very sensitive to our Imago Match — our husbands and wives and life partners.

 Maintaining a good marriage takes effort so why not learn more about your partner’s habits and find out how he or she copes after the conflicts.
 Husbands and wives have different ways of coping.
 Some take too long to recover as they tend to dwell on the fight while the others can recover fast and can move on with their daily routine right away.

-Stop Divorce Prayers
+Stop Divorce California

 Where do you go from here?
 Every attempt at conversation seems to launch in to another round of arguments.
 Take a deep breath and take a step back from the situation.
 If you find yourself in a heated discussion or a knock down drag out fight, it’s OK to ask for a time out.

 Even in the field of psychotherapy where the goal is often to understand and gain some control in regards to emotion, this is outside our choiceful or volitional control.
 We can learn to manage and understand and learn from our emotions; we cannot control them directly.
 Our Mid-Brain (the mammalian brain) is in charge of that.

 Working and providing the income may be a way to show your partner that you love them.
 Some people feel loved when others do things for them, some when they hear it, others when they are touched and yet others when they see it written.
 Your partner may need to hear it from you.